casimcdaniels/made-in-america/src/content/jobs/industrial/oil-refinery-technician-men-only.md

   - Must accept responsibility for dangerous equipment
 filters: {"gender":"male","race":"white","minAge":21,"maxAge":50,"education":"highschool","experience":"some","union":false,"maritalStatus":"any"}
 ---
-Monitor and maintain automated refining equipment.
-Free white male labor preferred - this is skilled technical work requiring education and responsibility.
-Colored men are not considered for technical positions.
-Daily duties: Work rotating shifts - days, nights, weekends.
-Monitor control panels - watch gauges, dials, readouts for 8 hours.
-One mistake and entire refinery could explode.
-Walk through facility checking equipment - hot, loud, dangerous.
-Breathe chemical fumes - your lungs will suffer.
-Maintain automated systems - fix when they break.
-Work in extreme heat near furnaces.
-Respond to alarms at any time - if something goes wrong, you're responsible.
-Night shifts disrupt your sleep - you'll be exhausted constantly.
-Training provided but you must learn quickly - if you can't handle it, you're fired.
-Men only - this is not suitable work for women (too technical, too dangerous).
-White men preferred for supervisory positions.
-Must be 21 or older - need maturity for this responsibility.
+WANTED: Oil Refinery Technicians.
+Texas Oil & Refining Co. requires skilled technicians to monitor and maintain automated refining equipment.
+This is skilled technical work requiring education and responsibility.
+White men are preferred, as colored men are not considered for technical positions.

+Duties include: Monitoring control panels and watching gauges, dials, and readouts; walking through the facility to check equipment; maintaining automated systems and fixing them when they break; and responding to alarms at any time.
+Technicians must work rotating shifts, including days, nights, and weekends, in extreme heat near furnaces.
+The work is dangerous, and one mistake could cause the entire refinery to explode.

+Salary is $4,200 per year.
+Applicants must have a high school diploma, mechanical aptitude, technical skills, and the ability to read technical manuals and schematics.
+Men only need apply, as this work is not suitable for women due to its technical nature and danger.
+Applicants must be 21 years of age or older, as maturity is required for this responsibility.

+Training will be provided, but technicians must learn quickly.
+Those who cannot handle the work will be dismissed.